-However, the Valorant Champions Tour announcement is a lot to digest.
-If you’re left confused by the announcement, we’ve broken down each tier of play here, and how the entire system works, as simply as possible.
+If you’ve been left confused by the announcement we’ve broken down each tier of play here, as well as how the entire system works, to make life as simple as possible.

 Valorant Champions Tour regions